Prabhav55221/Prabhav55221.github.io/random.md

 Current books on my reading list:

-> The Dharma of Unfaithful Wives and Faithful Jackals by Wendy Dongier.
+- The Dharma of Unfaithful Wives and Faithful Jackals by Wendy Dongier.
-> Small Missions for Energetic Astrophysics by many authors.
+- Small Missions for Energetic Astrophysics by many authors.
+- The Power of Babel by Guy Deutscher
+- Gödel, Escher, Bach by Douglas Hofstadter

+Some of all time favorite books on Astrophysics (a subject I love to read about) are:

+- Hyperspace by Michio Kaku
+- Flatland by Edwin Abbott
+- Surely You're Joking, Mr. Feynman! by Richard Feynman

 <br><br>